Starfish-develop/Starfish/docs/api/transforms.rst

 The NullTransform
 -----------------
 When creating sequences, you may have a reason to have some "dummy" transform that does not effect the data.
-That is exactly to purpose of the :class:`NullTransform`
+That is exactly to purpose of the :class:`NullTransform`.

 .. autoclass:: NullTransform
     :show-inheritance:

+.. note:: even though :class:`NullTransform` inherits from :class:`Transform`, it will have the same effect when used
+    as a place-holder for an :class:`Ftransform` because it does not touch the data.